MathiasMSFT/MyWiki/ZeroTrust-Identity/README.md

 - RestrictedAU: define if the group will be under the Restricted Administrative Unit (RAU)
 - RestrictedAUName: name of your Restricted Administrative Unit

+🚩Be sure your breakglass account are member to the Persona.
+Don't say *I will do it later* !!

 ## UpdateCAPs
 Use the script named **Deploy-Solution.ps1** with switch **UpdateCAPs**.
 The script will get the list of groups from **GroupsDetails.json**.
 Then, based on the id, the script will replace the id of group in Conditional Access json file by the objectid of the group from **GroupsDetails.json**.